Personnel Information

 Research Fields, Keywords

-Language learner autonomy, Language learner development, TESOL, Professional development for language teachers, Self-Access Language Learning
+Language learner autonomy, Language learner development, Professional development for language teachers, Self-Access Language Learning, TESOL

 Teaching and Research Fields

-Thomas Stringer has been involved with English language teaching in Japan for over 15 years.
-He is a doctoral student in Teaching English to Speakers of Other Languages (TESOL) at the International Education Institute of the University of St Andrews, UK.
-He is a Fellow of the UK Higher Education Academy and is also a full-time Instructor of English as a Foreign Language at the Language Center of Kwansei Gakuin University in Hyogo, Japan.
-He is also Administrative Intern at Professional Development in Education journal.
-His research interests are broadly on learner and teacher development, with a particular focus on autonomy.
+Thomas Stringer has been involved with English language teaching in Japan for 16 years.
+He is a doctoral student in TESOL at the University of St Andrews, UK, a Fellow of the UK Higher Education Academy, and a full-time Instructor of English as a Foreign Language at the Language Center of Kwansei Gakuin University, Japan.
+He is currently Administrative Intern at Professional Development in Education journal, and co-editor of the Annual Research Report of the Language Center and the forthcoming St Andrews Journal of International and Language Education.
+His research interests are broadly on language learner and teacher development, with a particular focus on autonomy, and his work has appeared in peer-reviewed international journals such as Innovation in Language Learning and Teaching, Educational Action Research, and Learning: Research and Practice.

 Special Affairs